-It’s the age of technology and life should be easier than ever before.
-With all the social media platforms are you really helping yourself or making more work for yourself by having to manage your reputation online?
-Social media isn’t just about personal reputation though, it’s about personal and professional recognition, reach and establishing relationships.
-Let’s look at how you can make social media work for you and/or your business.
+It is the age of technology and life should be easier than ever before.
+With all the social media platforms, and flurry of activity, are you really helping yourself or making more work for yourself by having to manage your reputation online?
+Social media is not just about personal reputation though, it is about personal and professional recognition, reach and establishing relationships.
+Let us look at how you can make social media work for you and/or your business.

 Why Should You Care About Social Media?

 Maybe the easier question to answer is why shouldn’t you?
 Social media is yet another mode to create communication, establish rapport and a professional or personal brand.
 Employers use social media to keep tabs on current employees and review the quality of applicants.
 What you say online matters!
 People can tell a lot about you from what you share, retweet, or post.
 Make sure you are aware of your audience to ensure you are representing yourself the way you would want potential future employers, academic programs or clients/patients to view you.
 Social media is another way for patients and prospective patients to reach you, find out more about your credentials, read reviews, and gain a greater understanding of your practice mission and goals.